 The first is to try to use double duty cleaners.
 Something like this Multipurpose Spray can really lighten your load.
 It can clean glass, countertops, and even wood furniture without causing any damage.
 Plus it acts as a mild sanitizer which covers places like sinks too.

 Another idea is to use smaller bottles for you cleaners.
-This works best if you are making your own cleaners like I do.
-You can use spray bottles like these mini spray bottles for your homemade cleaners to keep your cleaning caddy light.
+This works best if you are making your own cleaners, but you can also pour the contents of your regular cleaners into smaller bottles.
+You can use spray bottles like these mini spray bottles for your homemade cleaners to keep your cleaning caddy lightweight.

 The last thing to mention is that not all cleaning caddies are created equal.
 When you decide on one, make sure it is made of lightweight material and not something too heavy.